UCAS

 How has the personal statement format changed?

-The three questions ensure you include exactly what universities and colleges want to see, to help you succeed in your applications.
+For 2026 entry, the personal statement has changed from one longer piece of text to three separate questions.
 Each answer will have a minimum character count of 350 characters, which is clearly labelled on the question boxes, along with an overall character counter, so you can keep track.

 How to write your personal statement